Is 3 days in New York enough?

 OPTION 1: Broadway

-With 41 theaters, New York is one of the best places in the world to see a show.
+With 41 theaters, this city is one of the best places in the world to see a musical or any other kind of show.
 Some theaters in Broadway have signs dating back to more than a century ago!

 OPTION 2: Metropolitan Opera House